 Tags: 223rd general, 223rd general assembly, assembly, carbon footprint, care, care congregation, convention center, earth, earth care, earth care congregation, environmental impact, general assembly, hunger program, louis, maudlin, presbyterian hunger, presbyterian hunger program, reduce, st, working to reduce

-Ministries: Compassion, Peace and Justice, Environmental Ministries, Presbyterian Hunger Program
+Ministries: Compassion, Peace and Justice, Sustainable Living & Earth Care Concerns, Presbyterian Hunger Program